5 Green Essentials for the Road

 Nature’s Gate is one of the low-volume makers responding to the demand by offering an all-natural line

 of personal hygiene products.
 These include everything from shampoo and conditioner to deodorant,

 skin lotion and cosmetics that use only organic ingredients.
 Unlike most shampoo bottles that boast

 pictures of plants and fruits merely for decoration, the company’s products make use of botanical

 blends and PH-balanced formulas with no lasting effects on the soil.
 The ingredients are sourced from an

 organic farm in California and use runoff water from the snow packs of the Sierra Nevada mountains.

-Have a question for Timothy?
-Ask or leave a comment below!
+Have a question for Timothy or want to leave a comment?